Last Updated on 10/22/2022

 The best time to visit Biarritz is between May and September.
 For a beach destination, temperatures are quite mild compared to other hot summer destinations.
 Surprisingly, Biarritz actually has more precipitation and days of rainfall than London.
 Although, it is warmer and has more hours of sunshine per month than London.

-All of the photos in this post were taken in August.
+All of the photos in this post were taken in July or August.
 By the clouds and preppy sweaters wrapped around everyone’s shoulders, you might think it was spring or fall.
 The summer months are quite crowded though with August being the height of vacances.
 Europeans generally take vacation in August and Biarritz was full of families enjoying a holiday.

 Where to Stay